Skip to content

 Removing the extension

-You can always install it again later from the Chrome Web Store.
+You can install again later from the Chrome Web Store, Firefox Add-ons (AMO), or from source.

 Pinning the extension (toolbar)